Tadhg Buidhe mac Tadhg Riabhach Ó Dubhda

 Tadhg Buidhe mac Tadhg Riabhach Ó Dubhda (died c.
 1457) Chief of the Name and Lord of Tireragh.

-Almost the only document dealing with the succession as the Ó Dubhda chief of the name is Araile do fhlathaibh Ua nDubhda, which presents many chronological difficulties.
-Even when dates and/or lengths of reigns are given, they can only be appromiximated as some chiefs may have ruled in opposition to each other.
+Almost the only document dealing with the succession of the Ó Dubhda chief of the name is Araile do fhlathaibh Ua nDubhda, which presents many chronological difficulties.
+Even when dates and/or lengths of reigns are given, they can only be approximated as some chiefs may have ruled in opposition to each other.

 Araile gives Tadhg Buidhe "3 years."